Arnold van Wyk: London apprenticeship

 In 1938, Van Wyk began studies aimed at a BA-degree at the University of Stellenbosch.
 He interrupted his studies to study at the Royal Academy of Music in London.
 He was the first South African composer to receive a Performing Right Scholarship to study there, initially granted for one academic year.
 Van Wyk received permission to continue his studies there until 1944.
 While studying at the Royal Academy, Van Wyk received many prizes, including the 1941 Worshipful Company of Musicians Medal, awarded to the most distinguished student in the Academy.
-Van Wyk had many concerns about his first professional training from his composition teacher, Theodor Holland.
+Van Wyk had many concerns about his first professional training from his composition teacher, Theodore Holland.
 After a few months at the Royal Academy, Van Wyk wrote in a letter:

 During Van Wyk's time at the Royal Academy, his works were performed at several student concerts, including his Violin Concerto, conducted by Sir Henry Wood and performed by fellow student Doreen Cordell in 1940.
 To supplement his income, Van Wyk took a job at the recently formed Afrikaans section of the BBC, where he worked as announcer, translator, deviser of programmes, and newsreader, for the remainder of his time in London.
 Through this BBC appointment he met British composer and musicologist Howard Ferguson, who was "immensely impressed by [the] beauty and originality" of his works.
 A lifelong relationship developed from this meeting and resulted in performances of several of Wyk's works on stages throughout the United Kingdom during his eight-year stay there.

 The first of these public performances included Van Wyk's "Five Elegies for String Quartet", performed as part of the well-known National Gallery Concerts.
 Other works performed included his two piano-duet works, "Three Improvisations on Dutch Folksongs," and the variations entitled "Poerpasledam", an Afrikaans corruption of the French "pour passer le temps).
 Other works performed during Van Wyk's stay in England were of his First Symphony, also conducted by Sir Henry Wood, as part of a special BBC broadcast on South Africa's Union Day celebrations in 1943, and the Saudade for violin and orchestra, originally the middle movement of the Violin Concerto, performed by violinist Olive Zorian at an Albert Hall Promenade Concert conducted by Sir Adrian Boult.

 Some critics questioned Van Wyk's popularity with English audiences and argued that the BBC promoted his works as part of its larger campaign on behalf of the Afrikaners who formed part of the Allied Forces of World War II.

 Wyk returned to South Africa in 1946 following the end of the Second World War.